francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Next Episode.md

 If Rho decides to leave, have Nausicaa spot Abe and Baltsaros flying toward them, Baltsaros says "You guys kept flying back and forth, we kept losing you, is everything OK?"

-drop of pitch containing a devil that is keeping nistora afloat, set there by hespero, slaves also live on the island; devil inside that hates hespero and offers to help

 bugbears are infected with a rage virus, can be cured, turns them into undead but they can be brought back and healed